Jay0494/Elijah_Okpako_Data_analyst_portfolio/README.md

 - Awarded 'Employee of the Year' for outstanding contributions to data-driven decision making at Ambydated Foods Limited.

 **Featured Projects:**
+- **Sales Growth Analysis And Strategy Insights**: This project presents a detailed analysis of the sales growth, geographical market performance, and product profitability for Just In Time Inc., a multinational company specializing in sports apparel and equipment, during the fiscal years 2015 and 2016

 - **Customer Insights**: A project analyzing customer service performance data to provide actionable insights for enhancing operational efficiency and improving customer satisfaction.

 - **Customer Churn**: The primary objective of this project is to identify key drivers of customer churn, provide insights into customer retention trends, and recommend actionable strategies to improve retention and reduce churn.